Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 1921: A Watershed Year, Brilliantly Recounted by David Stafford

-The Middle East Conference, Cairo, March 1921.
-This is the most thorough identification of people in a famous photograph, but we welcome more.
+This is the most thorough identification of people at the 1921 Cairo conference.
 Seated L-R: “M. Stevenson” (?), Gen. Walter Congreve (Commander Egyptian Expeditionary Force), Sir Herbert Samuel (Palestine High Commissioner), Winston Churchill (Colonial Secretary), Sir Percy Cox (Iraq High Commissioner), Gen. Alymer Haldane (British Commander Mesopotamia), Gen. Edmund Ironside (Churchill’s choice for Iraq commander), and General Percy Radcliffe (War Office).
 Second row, L-R: Sir Geoffrey Archer (Governor British Somaliland), Gertrude Bell (Middle East Dept.), Sir Sassoon Eskell (Iraq Finance Minister), “Gen. Atkinson” (?), Jafar Pasha al-Askari (Iraq Defense Minister), T.E Lawrence (Middle East Dept.), Gen. John Salmond (RAF Iraq), Lt.
 Col. Arthur Trevor (British Resident), Hubert Young (Middle East Dept.).
 Extreme top, center in bow tie: Sir Archibald Sinclair (Colonial Office Private Secretary).
 Below Sinclair, also in bow tie: Joseph Crosland (War Office Finance Director).
+Foreground: two lion cubs on their way from Somaliland to London Zoo.
+(Hillsdale College Press)

 David Stafford, Oblivion or Glory: 1921 and the Making of Winston Churchill, with extensive endnotes, bibliography, illustrations and index.
 New Haven, Connecticut: Yale University Press, 2019, 288 pages, $26, Amazon $23.99, Kindle $14.04.